Tampa Car Accident Lawyer

 Common Causes of Tampa Vehicle Collisions

 - Distracted Driving – Distracted driving is the number one reason motor vehicle collisions (MVC) happen today.
-In the age of cell phones, distracted driving includes talking or texting on your phone, along with anything else that takes your focus and/or attention off the road.
+In the age of cell phones, distracted driving includes talking or texting on your phone.
+It includes anything else that takes your focus and/or attention off the road.

 - Speeding – Many drivers, especially on highways and freeways, tend to exceed the posted speed limit by 10, 20 and even 30 miles per hour.

 - Drunk driving – Drivers under the influence of alcohol lose their ability to accurately maneuver a car.
 Drunk driving accidents are some of the deadliest car accidents in Tampa.